 The Egyptian Museum

 Cost: EGP 160 | Location: Cairo | Time: 3 Hours

 Info: Over 120,000 artifacts were collected and transferred here from sites all over Egypt.
 You won’t find artifacts like King Tut’s Golden Mask in any other place than this Museum.

 Giza Plateau - The Pyramids & the Sphinx

 Cost: EGP 160 | Location: Giza | Time: 4 Hours

 Info: This ticket gives you entry to the three main pyramids, including the Great Pyramid, as well as the Sphinx.
 You can go inside the pyramids for an extra charge, EGP 300 for the Great Pyramid.
 If you’re on a tour, your guide will help to discourage any aggressive street sellers from approaching you.
 On your own?
 Our guide recommended to keep walking and ignore any overly friendly sellers.
 We also found that a firm “Laa shukran” (No, thank you) worked well.

 Cost: EGP 2K-3K Flight, 195 Train | Location: Cairo | Time: 2-10 Hours

 Info: Catch a morning flight down to Luxor.
 Round-trip flights can be found for EGP 2K-3K ($110-$170).
-If flights are too expensive, you could always catch the Cairo to Luxor overnight train at the end of Day 3, like we did, but make sure you pick a first class seat - they are only EGP 195 ($11).
-While the seats are decent in first class, the lights remain on all night for safety reasons and the trip is about 10 hours.
+If you’re on a budget and flights are too expensive, you could always catch the Cairo to Luxor overnight train at the end of Day 3, like we did.
+But make sure you pick a first class seat - they are only EGP 195 ($11).
+While the seats are comfortable in first class, the lights remain on all night for safety reasons and the trip is about 10 hours.